 document.addField(featureAlg+"_ms", MetricSpaces.generateHashString(feature));

-the list of featureAlg is configurable.
-I used ColorLayout.class, EdgeHistogram.class, JCD.class and PHOG.class with the featureAlg codes cl, eh, jc and ph respectively.
-The listed classes are part of LIRE library.
-So, for 4 algorythms you will have 12 additional fields in the request.
+The list of featureAlg is configurable.
+I used ColorLayout.class, EdgeHistogram.class, JCD.class, and PHOG.class with the featureAlg codes cl, eh, jc, and ph, respectively.
+The listed classes are part of the LIRE library.
+So, for 4 algorithms, you will have 12 additional fields in the request.

 Search